 We'll discuss these important questions and illustrate why physical therapy is an excellent evidence-based option for understanding your injury and getting you the relief you need.
 Let's dive into a full guide to physical therapy for lower back pain, also known as lumbago or low back pain, to help you understand why you should book an appointment with a CityPT physical therapist as soon as possible.

 - What Are the Most Common Causes of Lower Back Pain?

 - Risk Factors for Developing Low Back Pain

 - How to Prevent Lower Back Pain

-Lumbago is a general term used to describe lower back pain.
-These ambiguous terms can be caused by a variety of underlying issues.
-Unfortunately, low back pain (LBP) is often stigmatized or written off by health professionals due to vague symptoms and unclear protocols for effective treatment.
+Lumbago is a general term used to describe lower back pain, which can be caused by a variety of underlying issues.
+Unfortunately, low back pain (LBP), particularly chronic pain, is often stigmatized or written off by health professionals due to vague symptoms and unclear protocols for effective treatment.

 The Lumbar Spine

 The lumbar spine, also known as the low back, is comprised of 5 vertebrae (L1-L5).
 Each vertebra is stacked on top of the other and separated by a disc.
 These discs act as shock absorbers to dissipate the forces placed on your spine with activities of daily living or during exercise.
 The vertebrae and discs are connected by a series of joints, ligaments, and muscles that work together to provide support and movement.